pshah116/Electronics-R-US/README.md

 ## Recommendations
 **Product Outreach:**

-• Diversify the product mix — over **95% of revenue** comes from just four products (Gaming Monitor, MacBook Air Laptop, AirPods, ThinkPad Laptop).
+• Diversify the product catalog — over **95% of revenue** comes from just four products (Gaming Monitor, MacBook Air Laptop, AirPods, ThinkPad Laptop).

 • Reposition or discontinue low-performers like **Bose SoundSport Headphones**, which made up only 0.01% of sales over 4 years.